ANOTHER QUANTUM COMPUTER ADVANTAGE FROM GOOGLE?

 4) Plot the distribution of X.

 6) Any laptop, desktop, or supercomputer can produce an extremely narrow distribution, but a quantum computer cannot.
-There are very fundamental reasons why this is happening this way, and there is no way around it.
+There are fundamental reasons why this is happening, and there is no way around them.
 A quantum device cannot be placed in the same quantum state in a reproducible manner.
 Yes, you can quote me on that.